versionone/VersionOne.Client.Requestor/DEMO-See-the-V1-Data-API-with-JSON-in-Action.md

 ## Our Goal: Developing With You, Not At You

+This is also an introduction to our new development blog, and to our own goals of engaging in more collaboration with you, our users and being more responsive to your wants and needs for our products and APIs.

 We want you, developers in organizations all around the world who use the VersionOne software, to be excited about programming with our APIs and platform.